 - MA English (Language and Literature)

-I teach across the range on English Language modules within the School of English, and at all levels.
+I teach across a range of English Language modules within the School of English and have taught modules at all levels.

 I am committed to providing excellent learning opportunities for students.
 From 2019 to 2022, I was Director of Student Education in the School of English, and I have held numerous other School, Faculty and University student education roles over the years.